danstocker-legacy/nodes/README.md

 ### Using `SyncerBase`

-When working with asynchronous processes, especially ones that involve paths that run parallel, then come back together, synchronizing inputs may very well be the most important thing to do.
+When working with asynchronous networks, especially ones that involve paths that run parallel, then come back together, synchronizing inputs may very well be the most important thing to do.
 For any custom node type that relies on multiple inputs, `SyncerBase` is a fitting foundation.
 The `#process()`